-A key consideration is the professional-parent partnership.
-This relates to the extent to which the evaluators and families work together to make the diagnostic process understandable and meaningful to parents, so that the experience works equally to establish: (1) the diagnostic status and treatment pathways for the child, (2) the knowledge and guidance to parents so that they can be optimal advocates for their child and family, and (3) resources and community supports that may be helpful and available in the community.
+A final key consideration regards the professional-parent partnership.
+This relates to the extent to which the evaluators and families work together to make the diagnostic process understandable and meaningful to parents, so that the experience works equally to establish: (1) the diagnostic status and treatment pathways for the child; (2) the knowledge and guidance to parents so that they can be optimal advocates for their child and family; and, (3) resources and community supports that may be helpful and available in the community.